broeneatsdinner/thoughts-on-readmes/README.md

 - Recruiters

 ## TL;DR
 This document attempts a concise, articulate breakdown of a problem and a solution few developers even notice.
 It reflects design thinking, empathy, and technical fluency.
-Light kit, heavy skill, that's the way forward.
+Light kit, heavy skill — that's the way forward.